ResearchDataCom/good-devops-practice/README.md

 # Good DevOps Practice

-Research Data and Communication Technologies' secure software development standards and practices enable research at scale.
+Research Data and Communication Technologies' secure software development and IT operations discipline enables research at scale.